ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 ### Invoicing

 Freelancers must follow strict invoice rules.
-From 1 Jan 2025, Germany starts a phased rollout of **mandatory** e-invoices.
-Companies must be ready to **receive** e-invoices from that date; the **issuing** obligation phases in by company size and other factors.
+From 1 Jan 2025, Germany starts a phased rollout of **mandatory** e-invoices in B2B.
+All businesses (including Kleinunternehmer) must be able to **receive and store** structured e-invoices from that date; the **issuing** obligation phases in by company size and other factors.
+PDF alone is **not** an e-invoice.
 Whether you serve clients domestically, in the EU, or beyond, each invoice must meet legal requirements or tax authorities may reject your expenses/income.
 Below are the required elements.

 #### Contact details (Kontaktdaten)